 To date, Dr. Hannon has authored 24 publications (17 refereed) and has made or had accepted 74 presentations (44 refereed) at professional conferences.
 His research about fathering, autism, and school counseling has been featured in several counseling and educational journals including: Journal of Counseling & Development, Counselor Education & Supervision, The Family Journal, Journal of Autism and Developmental Disorders, Professional School Counselor, Journal of Negro Education, Journal of Humanistic Counseling, Journal of School Counseling, International Journal of School Based Family Counseling, and Journal of Counselor Preparation and Supervision.
-He has been a featured contributor to media outlets including Thrive Global, Fusion, Huffington Post, and WURD 900AM for his expertise on fathering children with autism, with a particular focus on Black fathers.
+He has been a featured contributor to media outlets and organizations including Autism Speaks, Thrive Global, Fusion, Huffington Post, and WURD 900AM for his expertise on fathering children with autism, with a particular focus on Black fathers.
 His forthcoming book, Black Fathering and Mental Health: Black Fathers Discuss the Needs of Men and Fathers Across the Family Life Cycle, will be published by Peter Lang in September 2020.

 Dr. Hannon has a PhD in Counselor Education & Supervision from The Pennsylvania State University, an EdS in School Counseling Services from Rider University, an MEd in Student Affairs Practice and a BS in Human Development & Family Processes from the University of Delaware.
 Dr. Hannon and his wife, LaChan, are the co-founders of the Greater Expectations Teaching and Advocacy Center for Childhood Disabilities, Inc. (GETAC), a non-profit organization in Burlington County dedicated to supporting families raising children with developmental differences.
 GETAC’s work focuses on three primary areas of service: parent education and advocacy, counseling services for family members of children with developmental differences, and professional development for teachers of children with autism.